Oneday2010/milestone-project2/README.md

   ![bug3](assets/docs/images/bug/bug3.png)

- On question.js, the suggested (model4) was keep shows on bottom of question , I relised that I made mistake on speling (model-split->modal-split).
+ On question.js, the suggested (model4) was keep shows on bottom of question , I realized that I made mistake on speling (model-split->modal-split).
 Fixed.

   - bug4

   ![bug4](assets/docs/images/bug/bug4.png)

-  On question.js, function didn't work and it show error and I relised that suggestions should be more option to fit the function requirement.
+  On question.js, function didn't work and it show error and I realized that suggestions should be more option to fit the function requirement.
 Becaues there are  only 12 objects, some of options doesn't fit with suggestion.
 I add more cafes on suggestions, so function has more flexiblity to run.

   - bug5